hashicorp/katakoda/terraform-organize-configuration-workshop/step1.md

 $ export AWS_SECRET_ACCESS_KEY=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
 ```

-You will need to replace the values for the access key ID and secret access key values
+You will need to replace the values for the access key ID and secret access key
-with the ones provided to you for this session.
+values with the ones provided to you for this session.

-## Create Monolithic Configuration
+## Review Monolithic Configuration

-Now that your AWS provider is configured, review the rest of the configuration
+Now that you have configured the AWS provider, review the rest of the
-found in `main.tf`{{open}}.
-You will find 5 resource blocks.
+configuration found in `main.tf`{{open}}.
+This configuration will create two s3

-The first resource block generates a random string that is used to give the S3 buckets your
-configuration creates unique names.

-Next, you will see a pair of blocks that configure an S3 bucket for static
-website hosting, and an "index.html" object in the bucket.
-These represent your
-"dev" environment.

-The final two resource blocks are almost identical to the previous two, and
-represent your "prod" environment.
+buckets, each configured to host a static website, and each containing a single
+"index.html".
+One bucket will be for your "dev" environment, and the other for
+"prod".

 You may have noticed three variables being used in your configuration.
 These
 variables are defined in `variables.tf`{{open}}.